Struggling to Say No

 Choosing the Best “Yes”

 Some people are just ‘joiners’ – they’ll join every group and sign up for every ministry in church – volunteer to help every worthy cause.
 Does it ever occur to us to ask God what He thinks?
-After all, it’s He who “establishes our steps” isn’t it? ….Oh hang on a moment, what does the rest of that much quoted verse say? – it’s when I “delight in God’s way” that He’ll do this; not when I’m off doing my own thing, like Martha.
+After all, it’s He who “establishes our steps” ….Oh hang on a moment, what does the rest of that much quoted verse say? – it’s when I “delight in God’s way” that He’ll do this; not when I’m off doing my own thing, like Martha.

 “The steps of a man are established by the Lord, when he delights in his way; Psalm 37:23